 Many of the intoxicants used to spike drinks have sedative properties.
 That means that these drugs can cause you to feel sleepy or drowsy when you should be wide awake.
 If you or a friend unexpectedly begin to feel drowsy or light-headed, put down your drink and tell someone you trust.
 This can prove especially dangerous because when mixed with alcohol, these sedatives can cause coma or even death.

 Issues with Vision

-Vision problems can be an obvious symptom of a spiked drink.
+Vision problems can be a telltale sign that someone has tampered with your beverage.
 Are you or your friend experiencing blurred or double vision?
 Is the room starting to spin around you?
 Are you beginning to experience hallucinations?
 All of these are serious symptoms of being a victim of a spiked drink.